Mysterico/sentiment_analysis/README.md

 This library does not support other languages except English and Korean yet.
 However, we have a plan to support other languages includes Japanese, Chinese, and etc.

 If detected language is English, getting agony score will `NOT` work.
+In addition, LexRank algorithm is not applied in English version.
+Please consider it.

 ## Installation
 `pip install sentiment-analysis`